BardicDefense/purple-hack/README.md

 **If the check fails:** The character fails to get a good night’s sleep and suffers one level of fatigue due to lack of sleep.
-For each spell the character attempts to memorize, there is a 1-in-6 chance of failure.
-If the roll fails, the attempt to memorize fails - the spell slot remains empty and unusable this day.
+For each spell the character attempts to prepare, there is a 1-in-6 chance of failure.
+If the roll fails, the attempt to prepare the spell fails - the spell slot remains empty and unusable this day.

 ## Finding Food in the Wild